StarKRE22/Atomic/Docs/Elements/Functions/ExtensionsInvert.md

-# 🧩 Invert Extensions
+# 🧩 Invert Function Extensions

-Provides utility methods those create a new function that represents the **logical negation** of an existing boolean-returning [function](IFunctions.md).
+Provide utility methods those create a new function that represents the **logical negation** of an existing boolean-returning [function](IFunctions.md).

 ---